tetsu97/klipper-pizza-oven/README.md

 * **📂 Profile Management:** Easily create, manage, and start custom heating profiles for both multi-segment annealing and single-temperature filament drying.
 * **📈 Interactive Charts:** Get a visual preview of the temperature curve during profile creation and monitor live temperature data on the dashboard.
 * **⌨️ Console:** Send G-code commands directly to Klipper and view real-time responses in the console log.
-* **📱 Fully Responsive & Touch-Friendly:** Control your oven from any device—desktop, tablet, or mobile.
+* **📱 Fully Responsive & Touch-Friendly:** Control your oven from any device—desktop, mobile or display with browser in kiosk mode.
 Includes a dedicated full-screen interface (/display) for small touchscreens.
 * **📝 File Manager & Editor:** A built-in editor on the "Machine" page allows you to create, edit, and delete Klipper configuration files (printer.cfg, macros, etc.) directly from the web interface.
 * **⚙️ Machine & System Management:** View system vitals like CPU temperature and memory usage, manage Klipper/Moonraker updates, and install the required Klipper module with a single click.